 AFRH monitors its historic resource through the implementation of the agency's standard operating procedures (SOPs), specifically those stipulated in the AFRH-W Historic Preservation Maintenance Program (HPMP).
+Monitoring is completed by both facilities management contractors and the CR Manager.
+The HPMP provides consistent guidelines for maintenance and monitoring, allowing coordination of data gathered from multiple sources.

 HPMP SOP #3H Daily Monitoring The regularly assigned duties of agency staff in the AFRH Office of Campus Operations (OCO) include daily monitoring of all buildings on campus.
 Based on observed conditions, the OCO staff reports maintenance needs immediately through the Computerized Maintenance Management System (CMMS), along with any maintenance requests made by residents and other agency staff.
 Any maintenance requests that affect historic resources are flagged and reviewed by the FPO prior to being implemented.
 HPMP SOP #3D Monthly Monitoring AFRH monitors the exterior conditions of all historic resources on a monthly basis and monitors interiors as necessary.
 Monthly monitoring is part of the duties assigned to the third-party Cultural Resources Manager (CR Manager).
 The CR Manager completes monthly site visits and documents any observed conditions that require further monitoring or immediate attention.
 The CR Manager reports any noted conditions to the FPO immediately and assists the FPO in the development of treatment scopes as necessary.

-HPMP SOP #3A/3B Annual Monitoring As part of the implementation of the HPMP, AFRH will initiate an annual and biannual assessment schedule of all Contributing buildings, structures, and objects in 2012.
-These assessments will be more comprehensive than the daily and monthly assessments and are intended to identify deteriorated conditions of exterior building features and materials prior to their becoming severe or catastrophic.
+HPMP SOP #3A/3B Annual Monitoring As part of the implementation of the HPMP, AFRH initiated an annual and biannual assessment schedule of all Contributing buildings, structures, and objects in 2012.
+Frequency is determined by the level of significance of each resource.
+These assessments are more comprehensive than the daily and monthly assessments and are intended to identify deteriorated conditions of exterior building features and materials prior to their becoming severe or catastrophic.
 The scope of the assessment (exterior and/or interior) is determined by a prioritization system based on the Relative Level of Significance (RLS) of individual resources, as defined in the HPP.
 Only resources identified as having an RLS of "Key" receive annual interior assessments.
 The exterior and interior assessments result in the recordation of the use of the resource, noted conditions of specific building components, and recommendations for maintenance based on noted conditions.
 In addition to the identification of immediate maintenance needs, the written and photographic documentation accommodates an annual comparison and monitoring of conditions.